alphagov/paas-release-ci/README.md

 This repository contains the scripts and Terraform configurations required to set up a Concourse pipeline for building Bosh releases.
 Releases each have their own repository and are stored in an S3 bucket when they are built.

+It also includes pipelines for pushing applications to Cloud Foundry.

 ## Automatic build

-All releases that have a [pipeline defined](scripts/build-boshrelease-pipelines.sh) in this repository, as well as PRs raised from a branch of these releases, are automatically built by `build concourse`.
-Releases on main branch get final release builds, whereas releases from PRs get development release build.
+There is a generic pipeline template for Bosh releases, and another for applications, which are pushed automatically by the [setup pipeline](pipelines/setup.yml).

+For the Bosh releases, pull requests raised on their repository are automatically built by Concourse as dev releases.
+Merges to the master branch result in automatic building of a release which is semantically versioned in a way that distinguishes them from dev builds.

-The `build concourse` server is deployed in CI account using its own BOSH.
+The `build` Concourse server is deployed in the CI account using its own Bosh.
 You can get information about the server using `make ci showenv` command.
 This will give you necessary information to log-in to the server.

 ## Requirements

 * A running Concourse instance.
 Currently we use [paas-bootstrap](https://github.com/alphagov/paas-bootstrap) to set up an environment, which contains instructions in its README.
 But you can use any existing concourse instance by [overriding environment variables](#overriding-variables).
+* CF CLI user credentials.
+This user is used to push apps to Cloud Foundry.
+For production apps (pushed from the build Concourse in CI) this user's credentials should already exist in the state bucket.
+They are persistently stored in `.paas-pass`.

 ## Setup

+The instructions below are for CI, which is our persistent build environment.
+See the section below on dev environments if you are not deploying to CI.

+* If the CF CLI user's credentials are not in the state S3 bucket, run `DEPLOY_ENV=build make ci upload-cf-cli-secrets` to upload them.
-* Run `make <env> pipelines`
+* Run `DEPLOY_ENV=build make ci pipelines`.
-* Visit your running Concourse instance in a browser and trigger the `setup` pipeline.
+* The `setup` pipeline should auto-trigger and update all the pipelines.

 A pipeline should be created for each Bosh release this repository is currently building releases for.
 The `build-dev-release` jobs should trigger when pull requests are raised against the Bosh release's repository.
 The `build-final-release` job should trigger when new commits are added to the branch used to build final releases.

+### Dev environments

+* Run `DEPLOY_ENV=... make dev upload-cf-cli-secrets`.
+You can override the credentials used by setting `CF_USER` and `CF_PASSWORD`.
+* Run `CF_API=...
+DEPLOY_ENV=... make dev pipelines`, where `CF_API` is the URL of your dev Cloud Foundry API.
+* The `setup` pipeline doesn't auto-trigger in Dev.
+Visit your running Concourse instance in a browser and trigger it manually,  or set the environment variable `ENABLE_AUTO_TRIGGER` to `true` at the previous step.

 ## Overriding variables